vv198x/go2ban/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/vv198x/go2ban)](https://goreportcard.com/report/github.com/vv198x/go2ban)

 ## go2ban
-go2ban is a service for protecting VDS and VPS from brute-force passwords, scanners, and DDoS attacks.
-It uses firewall rules to block malicious IPs and also has features such as a white list, fake SOCKS ports, and a REST server for manual IP blocking.
+go2ban is a service for protecting VDS and VPS from password brute force, scanners and DDoS attacks.
+It uses firewall rules to block malicious IPs and also checks the log files of services such as databases, webservers and even those in docker containers.
+Additionally it features whitelisting, fake trap ports, REST and gRPC servers to manually block IPs.
+All these features combined provide a comprehensive solution for safeguarding your systems from malicious attacks.

 ### Installation
 1. Prerequisites: Make sure that you have a working Go development environment and that you have Go version >=1.15 installed on your machine.